|Middle School Coordinator

 Chapter Management Resources

 09. Suggested Chapter Committees

-Why should my school form a middle-level chapter?
+Why should my school form a middle school chapter?

-State and national recognition for local members and chapters with an exciting new program called the Middle Level Achievement Program (MAP) written exclusively for the middle level division.
+State and national recognition for local members and chapters with an exciting new program called the Middle School LEAD program written exclusively for the middle school division.
 This program focuses on:

 • Competitive Recognition – events offered in business skill areas such as spreadsheets, computer slide show presentation, keyboarding, proofreading/editing, desktop publishing, etc.